 2) Don’t wear cotton.
 Cotton absorbs water and stays wet, making for a cold and uncomfortable day on the water.
-Even if you never flip your kayak, you will get wet from splash, spray and drips.
+Even if you never flip your kayak, you will get wet from splash, spray, and drips.
 If you are in a sit-on-top kayak you will be sitting in some water, so cotton pants will quickly become soaked and cold.
-Instead of cotton, wear synthetic materials such as polyester, fleece or Gore-Tex.
-This means you shouldn’t show up for your kayak trip in jeans and a cotton T-shirt, unless you like being cold and wet.
+Instead of cotton, wear synthetic materials such as polyester, fleece, or Gore-Tex.
+This means you shouldn’t show up for your kayak trip in jeans and a cotton T-shirt unless you like being cold and wet.

 3) Dress in layers.
 Your outer layer should help you stay dry.
-A good paddle jacket is a water resistant, breathable layer that should fit snuggly and help keep you dry.
-If you are going on an Adventure Company trip, we will provide you with a light weight paddle jacket to use for the day.
+A good paddle jacket is a water-resistant, breathable layer that should fit snuggly and help keep you dry.
+If you are going on an Adventure Company trip, we will provide you with a lightweight paddle jacket to use for the day.
 Under your paddle jacket, you should have a few synthetic layers so you can easily peel out of clothing if the weather gets warm.

 5) Protect your head!
-Wear a hat or beanie to protect your head from sun or cold, but don’t forget to protect your brain with a proper helmet if you are kayaking whitewater or in a rocky environment.
-(Helmets are provided by Santa Barbara Adventure Company and required for all guests on Channel Islands sea cave kayaking trips and for kayak surfing.)
+Wear a hat or beanie to protect your head from the sun or cold, but don’t forget to protect your brain with a proper helmet if you are kayaking whitewater or in a rocky environment.
+(Helmets are provided by Santa Barbara Adventure Company and are required for all guests on Channel Islands sea cave kayaking trips and for kayak surfing.)

 6) Pack a change of clothes.
 At the end of your kayak trip, chances are you are going to be wet.
 So pack a towel to dry yourself off and a comfortable change of clothes for your journey home.